Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models

-\mypara{Semantic Memorization} The first type is semantic memorization, where models learn and internalize concepts from training data.
-This form of memorization is generally desirable as it enables models to understand and reason about learned concepts.
+\mypara{Semantic Memorization} Semantic memorization occurs when a model memorizes abstract concepts, relationships, or factual knowledge from its training corpus.
+This behavior is generally beneficial: it allows the model to draw on learned representations to perform reasoning, answer questions, and transfer knowledge to novel contexts.

+\mypara{Verbatim Memorization} By contrast, verbatim memorization refers to the model’s ability to reproduce exact fragments of text seen during training.
+While semantic memorization leads to useful generalization, verbatim memorization raises serious concerns for privacy, copyright, and data leakage.
+It is precisely this capacity to regurgitate training sequences, rather than to generalize over them, that we address in this work.

-\mypara{Verbatim Memorization} The second type is verbatim memorization, where models store and can reproduce exact sequences from their training data.
-This form of memorization is particularly problematic for copyright protection and is the primary focus of our work.
-We formally define verbatim memorization in terms of a model's ability to complete sequences given partial contexts.
-Specifically, for a sequence $\mathbf{s} = (s_1, ..., s_n)$, we say it is $(\ell, \beta)$-memorized if there exists a prefix length $\ell$ such that:
+We formalize verbatim memorization in terms of a model’s ability to complete text sequences given only partial context.
+Let $\mathbf{s} = (s_1, \dots, s_n)$ be any token sequence drawn from the training data.
+We say $\mathbf{s}$ is \emph{$(\ell,\beta)$--memorized} if there exists a prefix length $\ell$ such that: